Medical

 Governance

 Compliance is the heart of corporate social responsibility (CSR).
 As a corporate Group that provides products and services related to health and life to people around the world, the Eiken Group has a special duty to adhere rigorously to the law in its activities and maintain the highest standards of corporate ethics.
-Every Eiken Group employee is mindful of this duty, recognizes the Group’s mission and, guided by the Eiken Group Global Code of Conduct, earns the trust of medical practitioners and the general public through responsible and ethical behavior.
+In order to foster and maintain a corporate culture with high ethical standards, we have established the Compliance Policy, Anti-Bribery Policy, Supplier Sustainability Policy, Human Rights Policy, Risk Management Policy, and Information Security Policy.
+Based on these policies, we have established the Eiken Group Global Code of Conduct, and every Eiken Group employee comply with it and act responsibly in a manner that is trusted by medical professionals and the general public.

 Based on the compliance policy, Eiken Chemical has drafted the Eiken Group Compliance Regulations.
 To provide a mechanism for promoting compliance, the Group has established a Risk Management and Compliance Committee.
 This body promotes corporate ethics and compliance and continuously assesses and manages risk.
 In addition, Eiken Chemical has created contact points for whistleblower reports, where employees can report irregularities and consult about compliance issues.
 External reports and requests for consultation are received through the Company’s “Contact Us” page.